birdandhike.com logo

 The Byway is located between Valley of Fire State Park (about 30 minutes north of Las Vegas) and Lake Mead National Recreation Area (about 1 hour east of Las Vegas).

-For the northwest end of the Byway, from Las Vegas, drive north on Interstate 15 for 33 miles to Exit 75E, the the Valley of Fire State Park exit (Table 1, Site 1027).
+For the northwest end of the Byway, from Las Vegas, drive north on Interstate 15 for 33 miles to Exit 75E, the Valley of Fire State Park exit (Table 1, Site 1027).
 Turn right, pass the Indian Smoke Shop, and drive east on Highway 169 for about 3.2 miles total.
 When the highway bends hard to the left (Site 1028), continue straight onto Bitter Springs Trail Back Country Byway.

 For the southeast end of the Byway, from Las Vegas, drive out to Lake Mead National Recreation Area and drive east on Northshore Road.
 About 1 hour from town, turn left onto either the start of Bittersprings Road (Mile Marker 25.9) or the end of Bittersprings Road at Echo Wash (Mile Marker 33.3), as both are options at this end of the Byway.